morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-the-first-qa.markdown

   2. Take notes.
   3. Take time.

-To make that lesson even more empathic, I wrapped it in a quote: _"On the first day, save yourself"._
+To make that lesson even more vivid, I wrapped it in a quote: _"On the first day, save yourself"._

-It sounds uneasy, but there's a reason for that.
-I elaborate on this in the second part of this story about [3 things I've learned the hard way about the first day in a new job]({{ site.baseurl }}/blog/first-day-in-a-new-job/).
+It may sound surprising, but there's a reason for that.
+I elaborate on this in the second part of this story about [the 3 things I've learned the hard way about the first day in a new job]({{ site.baseurl }}/blog/first-day-in-a-new-job/).

 ## **Using the power of observation in the first week**

-The first day has passed.
+Alright, the first day has passed.

 The next day I wanted to start acting right away.
 But this time I held my horses.